briandant/11tyblog/notes/annotate-charfield.md

+---
+tags: note
+title: annotating a django queryset with a charfield
+---

 # annotating a django queryset with a charfield

 Say that I'm putting together an inventory of my daughter's lost snacks.
 And I want to see all the Skittles that are in the couch cushions.
 That would never happen in my house, but ya know.